pablo-albaladejo/awslambdahackathon/apps/cdk/README.md

-# Infrastructure
+# CDK

-This directory contains the AWS CDK infrastructure code for the AWS Lambda Hackathon project.
+This directory contains the AWS CDK code for the AWS Lambda Hackathon project.

 ## Stacks